Magnatic70/TextAdventureGameEngine/README.md

-Enemy:<enemy name>:<required weapon> (optional, mutually exclusive with Puzzle) DefeatDescription:<message when player wins fight> (mandatory if Enemy is defined) DiedDescription:<message when player loses fight> (mandatory if Enemy is defined)
+Enemy:<enemy name>:<required weapon> (optional, mutually exclusive with Puzzle) DefeatDescription:<message when player wins fight> (mandatory if Enemy is defined) DiedDescription:<message when player loses fight> (mandatory if Enemy is defined) RewardItem:<item given for winning a fight> (mandatory if Enemy is defined)
 ```

 Example: